So you have a home gym and are looking to get a pull up bar.

 The weight capacity of the bar should be considered.
 This is to ensure you do not hurt yourself when performing the exercises and also to prevent damage to your home.

 Most pull-up bars will be able to handle bodyweight exercises like calisthenics with no issue.
+If you're just starting with calisthenic, then make sure you read our calisthenics guide for beginners.

 However, if you wanted to attach other accessories to the bar, such as rings and resistance bands, then weaker bars won’t be suitable as they may not be able to deal with the added pressure applied.